Social Work & Care Management Services for Adults

 Coordination of Transportation and Home Care Services

-Our care management and social work team strives to make sure that you have the information you need before surgery and the support you need at home to make a complete recovery.
+Our care management and social work teams strive to provide you with the information you need before surgery and the support you need at home to make a complete recovery.

-For more information on care management and social work at Hospital for Joint Diseases, please call the care management and social work department at 212-598-6030.
+For more information on care management and social work at NYU Langone Orthopedic Hospital, please call the care management and social work department at 212-598-6030.

 Continuing Education for Social Workers